andresh26-uam/VAE-ValueLearning/ValueLearningIRL/README.md

  The problem is approached here through a MDP formulation and the value alignment and value preferences are learned through Inverse Reinforcement Learning.
 Specifically, we use versions of "Deep Maximum Entropy Inverse Reinforcement Learning" (Wulfmeier, 2015) and assume routes are chosen by maximizing an initially unknown value alignment MDP reward function.

- Additionally, we are exploring the use of preference-based (inverse) reinforcement learning algorithms [Christiano et al., 2017] that can learn from agent preferences regarding values.
+ Additionally, we are exploring the use of preference-based (inverse) reinforcement learning algorithms [Christiano et al., 2017] (PbRL) that can learn from agent preferences regarding values.

 ## Use cases